-We keep minting new terms for the same restless question: how do you make agents actually work?
-"Vibe coding" gave way to "context engineering" which gave way to "harness engineering" - each one a correction for what the last one missed.
+we keep ✳ baking new terms for the same restless question: how do you make agents actually work?
+“Vibe coding” gave way to “context engineering” which gave way to “harness engineering” - each one a correction for what the last one missed.
 Context engineering focused on what the model sees.
 Harness engineering expands the frame to what the system prevents, measures, and corrects - the middleware, the verification loops, the observability layer, the feedback cycles.
 LangChain just published a strong case for it: 13.7 points of improvement on Terminal Bench 2.0, model held constant, all gains from the harness.
 But Manus has been rewritten five times in six months and their biggest gains came from removing structure.
-Vercel stripped 80% of their agent's tools and got better results.
-And the Bitter Lesson crowd is watching all of it with a knowing smile, waiting for the next frontier model to flatten everything we're building today.
-The terminology keeps evolving because nobody's settled the underlying question.
-And right now, the most interesting version of that question isn't "does harness engineering matter?" - it's whether the right move is to build more of it or less.
+Vercel stripped 80% of their agent’s tools and got better results.
+And the Bitter Lesson crowd is watching all of it with a knowing smile, waiting for the next frontier model to flatten everything we’re building today.

 LangChain’s coding agent jumped from Top 30 to Top 5 on Terminal Bench 2.0 - a 13.7-point gain - without changing the model.
 Same GPT-5.2-Codex under the hood.
 Every improvement came from what they call harness engineering: system prompts, middleware hooks, verification loops, and trace-driven iteration.
 They published their traces publicly, open-sourced the agent, and laid out the recipe.